Roger MacBride

 Roger Lea MacBride (August 6, 1929 – March 5, 1995) was an American lawyer, political figure, and writer.
 After working as a lawyer early in his career, he inherited the estate of Laura Ingalls Wilder.
-He wrote several books in her Little House on the Prairie series and initiated the development of its television adaptation.
+He edited and published additional Wilder materials and later wrote a Rose Years spin‑off series set in the Little House on the Prairie universe.
+He initiated the development of its television adaptation.

 In politics, MacBride served a single term as a Republican member of the Vermont House of Representatives in the 1960s.
 When serving as a Republican presidential elector in Virginia in 1972, he defected from his pledged vote and became a faithless elector, casting a vote for the Libertarian Party's inaugural ticket of John Hospers for president and Tonie Nathan for vice president.
 Four years later, the party nominated him as their presidential candidate.

 Background

 MacBride was born in 1929 in New Rochelle, New York, the son of Elise Fairfax (Lea) and William Burt MacBride, an editor.
 He called himself "the adopted grandson" of a family friend, writer and libertarian political theorist Rose Wilder Lane, whom he met when he was 14 years of age.
 Lane, daughter of Laura Ingalls Wilder, noted author of the Little House series of books, designated MacBride as her "political disciple," executor, and sole heir.

 MacBride was a graduate of Princeton University and Harvard Law School.